 FdSc Environmental Conservation and Heritage Management

+This course is available through Clearing for 2019 entry.
 You will learn how to become an effective manager in the countryside, combining your understanding of ecology, landscape development, cultural history and heritage management.

 LocationRoyal Agricultural University Campus

 DurationCourse duration 2 Years (Full time / Part time)

 Academic Year30 September 2019 - 5 June 2020